 Contact The Brown Firm PLLC For A Legal Consultation

 Our firm litigates sensitive cases that involve harassment and discrimination on a regular basis.
 We can represent you as you reclaim your rights.
-Contact our firm online or by phone for a legal consultation and receive information about the laws that provide harassment, discrimination and civil rights protections in the workplace and the remedies available.
+Contact our firm online or by phone at 703.828.0900 for a legal consultation and receive information about the laws that provide harassment, discrimination and civil rights protections in the workplace and the remedies available.